DonMalte/AnimatedGradientBackground/README.md

 **Swift Package Manager**

-In Xcode, go to `File > Add Packages` and add `the link`.
+In Xcode, go to `File > Add Packages` and add `https://github.com/DonMalte/AnimatedGradientBackground.git`.
 Add the package to all your targets.

 ## How to use